-Investments held by the AEF as of December 31, 2010 and December 31, 2009 consist of one individual donor restricted endowment fund - the AEF Endowment Fund held at the Community Foundation of Abilene (the "CFA").
-These funds are invested in marketable securities at the CFA's discretion.
+Investments held by the AEF consist of three donor-restricted endowment funds held at the Community Foundation of Abilene (the "CFA").
+As of December 31, 2011 and December 31, 2010, the AEF held the AEF Endowment Fund with the CFA.
+As of December 31, 2011, two additional endowment funds were held - the Abilene High School Alumni Scholarship Fund and the Cooper High School Alumni Scholarship Fund.
+All endowment funds are invested in marketable securities at the CFA's discretion.
 The Board of Trustees of the CFA has the power to modify any restriction or condition on the distribution of funds for any specified charitable purposes or to a specified organization, if, in the sole judgment of the Board, such restriction or condition becomes, in effect, unnecessary, incapable or fulfillment, or inconsistent with the charitable needs of the community served.